 - Grill on a tray for 25 mins at 400ºF (200ºC).

 - Hydrate the Couscous with warm water for 5 mins

 - Cut the cherry tomatoes in halves and pan fry them, face down.

 - Roast your almonds if you have raw ones (which I highly recommend, given the beautiful aroma it adds to the dish).

-- Take your veggies out of the oven and assemble in a large bowl with the rest of the ingredients, including the sprouted lentils, except for the grilled tomatoes.
+- Take your veggies from the oven and assemble in a large bowl with the rest of the ingredients (except for the tomatoes).

 - Serve with the grilled tomatoes on top.

 Learn more about Sprouting Lentils and its benefits Here.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.